PhwayThantChae/todo-node-app/README.md

 - Run ``npm start`` to start the server.

 ### Environment Variables
-- You need to add the following environment variables on production deployment:
+- You need to add the following environment variables on .env file:
 	- MONGO_DB_URL
 	- JWT_SECRET